There are about 4.5 million people in the United States (and more in the world) with hyperthyroidism.

-Meaning, no matter what happens you may need to undergo RAI because you have an invasive cancer right now in your body.
+Meaning, no matter what happens you may need to undergo RAI because you have invasive cancer right now in your body.

-Under these circumstances, it may make sense to accept a slightly higher risk of developing cancer later in your life (which is a maybe) for treating an existing and dangerous cancer which is already in your body.
+Under these circumstances, it may make sense to accept a slightly higher risk of developing cancer later in your life (which is a maybe) for treating an existing and dangerous cancer that is already in your body.

 But what if you are someone with Graves’ disease?
 Do you still have to undergo RAI?